-For additional information regarding requirements, please refer to the current General Catalog or on the World Wide Web.
 Students are responsible for insuring that all graduation requirements have been completed.

 Approximately 4 to 6 weeks after students apply for graduation, a degree audit report will be issued.
 This report identifies courses students have taken to complete the bachelor degree requirements.
 This report is used to assist students in planning future course work to insure that all graduation requirements are met.
-Students should take the degree audit report with them when checking progress toward graduation with the department adviser and/or the Registrar.
+Students should take the degree audit report with them when checking progress toward graduation with their academic advisor and/or the Registrar.